usnistgov/O-RAN-Testbed-Automation/Tutorials/README.md

 └── free5GC: v4.2.1
 UEs
 ├── srsRAN_4G: release_25_10
-└── Duranta (OAI) 5G UE: 2026.w22

 ```

 ### Minimum System Requirements

-Before beginning the installation and setup of the testbed, verify that the system meets the following minimum specifications to prevent issues like pods remaining in pending or crash loop states if using an O-RAN SC RIC.
+Before installing and configuring the testbed, ensure the system meets the minimum hardware and software requirements to avoid deployment issues, such as pods remaining in Pending or CrashLoop states when using the O-RAN SC RIC.

 - **Operating System**: Linux distributions based on Ubuntu 20.04 LTS, Ubuntu 22.04 LTS, Ubuntu 24.04 LTS, and Ubuntu 26.04 LTS are supported.
   - _Recommendation: Ubuntu 22.04._